A Finite Time Analysis of Two Time-Scale Actor Critic Methods: Main theory

 where $\cE(t)$ is a bounded sequence, then we have

-where $\cO(\cdot)$ hides constants, whose exact forms can be found in the Appendix. \end{theorem} Note that $\cE(t)$ in Theorem~\ref{thm:actor} is the averaged estimation error made by the critic throughout the learning process, which will be bounded in the next Theorem~\ref{thm:critic}.
+where $\cO(\cdot)$ hides constants, whose exact forms can be found in the detailed proof in Appendix \ref{subsec:proof-actor}. \end{theorem} Note that $\cE(t)$ in Theorem~\ref{thm:actor} is the averaged estimation error made by the critic throughout the learning process, which will be bounded in the next Theorem~\ref{thm:critic}.

 \begin{remark} Theorem \ref{thm:actor} recovers the results for the decoupled case \citep{qiu2019finite,kumar2019sample} by setting $\sigma =1/2$.
 Nevertheless, we are considering a much more practical and challenging case where the actor and critic are simultaneously updated under Markovian noises.
 It is worth noting that the non-i.i.d. data assumption leads to an additional logarithm term, which is also observed in \cite{bhandari2018finite,zou2019finite,srikant2019finite,chen2019performance}. \end{remark}